onkolahmet/humanoo-case-study/README.md

-# Humanoo Case Study – Applied AI Engineer
+# Humanoo Case Study

 ## Overview
-This repository contains my submission for the Humanoo Applied AI Engineer case study.
+This repository contains my submission for the Humanoo case study.
 The objective was to address **early user drop-off within the first two weeks** by designing and implementing an AI/ML-powered prototype that demonstrates how personalization can improve engagement.

 This project includes: